 Whenever possible, prescribers should select non-benzodiazepine sleep medications such as eszopiclone, zolpidem, and zaleplon, which act on GABA type A receptors in the brain but with fewer side effects and less risk of dependence, and they are schedule IV.
 Other options include melatonin and ramelteon.

-A slightly safer alternative is modafinil, which works to block the reuptake of dopamine.
+A slightly safer alternative is modafinil, which works to block the reuptake of dopamine and other neurotransmitters.
 It has a slightly safer profile and is classified as schedule IV.

-The American Society of Interventional Pain Physicians guidelines recommends monitoring opioid adherence, abuse, and noncompliance through urine drug tests and monitoring programs.
+The American Society of Interventional Pain Physicians guidelines recommends monitoring opioid adherence, abuse, and nonadherence through urine drug tests and monitoring programs.

 The treatment plan for opioid use in chronic pain should include frequent assessment of pain level, origin, and function.
-If there is a change of dosage or agent, the frequency of patient visits should be increased.
-Chronic response to opioids should be monitored by evaluating the 5 A's.
+If there is a dosage change or agent, the frequency of patient visits should be increased.
+Chronic response to opioids should be monitored by evaluating the "5 As."

 - Aberrant drug-related behaviors